scylladb/scylladb/docs/operating-scylla/nodetool-commands/_common/stats-output.rst

 ------------------------------------------------  ---------------------------------------------------------------------------------
 Pending flushes                                   Number of sstables waiting to be flushed
 ------------------------------------------------  ---------------------------------------------------------------------------------
-Bloom filter false positives                      Number of false positive made by the bloom filter
+Bloom filter false positives                      Number of false positives made by the bloom filter
 ------------------------------------------------  ---------------------------------------------------------------------------------
 Bloom filter false ratio                          The ratio between the false positive and overall attempts
 ------------------------------------------------  ---------------------------------------------------------------------------------